Mary Ann Sieghart

 She was appointed a Visiting Fellow of All Souls College, Oxford, for the academic year 2018–19, where she researched The Authority Gap.
 She has since been an Associate Member of Nuffield College, Oxford (2019–20) and a Senior Academic Visitor at Oriel College, Oxford (2020-21).
 She is now a visiting professor at King's College London.

-Personal life
+Early life

-Sieghart was born in Hammersmith, London in 1961, the daughter of Paul Sieghart, a human rights lawyer, campaigner, broadcaster and author, and Felicity Ann Olga Howard (née Baer), chairman of the National Association for Gifted Children, magistrate and later managing director of the Aldeburgh Cinema.
+Sieghart was born in Hammersmith, London in 1961, the daughter of Paul Sieghart, a Vienna-born human rights lawyer, campaigner, broadcaster and author, and Felicity Ann Olga Howard Sieghart (née Baer), chairman of the National Association for Gifted Children, magistrate and later managing director of the Aldeburgh Cinema.
+Her father, whose parents divorced when he was two, was raised Catholic as his maternal grandfather Rudolf Sieghart (né Singer) had converted from Judaism.
+This did not prevent them from being persecuted by the Nazis, thus he and his mother fled to Switzerland and then England.

 Her older brother is William Sieghart.
-She attended Cobham Hall School and Bedales School.
+Sieghart was privately educated at both Cobham Hall School and Bedales School.
 She won a scholarship to Wadham College, Oxford, when she was 16, and graduated with a first-class degree in Philosophy, politics and economics in 1982.